mickfuzz/phd4/_posts/thesis_chapters/2025-6-4-Methodology.md

 I will explore how this diversity helps triangulate findings.

-## Summary of phases and resources of the study
+## Summary of phases and resources of the study - THIS NEEDS MOVING COMBINING - PERHAPS MOVE ALL TO APPENDIX TO START?

 The following section  provides an overview of activity use by phase briefly detailing the evolution of tools and processes.